 Research Projects

-Denice is currently working on a therapeutic picture book for pre-school children.
+Denice completed a therapeutic picture book for pre-school children.
+Chickadee and the Scary Blary.

 Selected Publications